 I was finally hospitalized in Kingston a few days after coming home.
 I spent two weeks in the hospital and I was put on Risperdone, Olanzapine, Clonazepam, and Wellbutrin.
 After my release, I withdrew from my graduate studies.

 I suffered from anxiety and depression for months after my discharge.
-I was place into an Early Psychosis Intervention Program, where I was seen by a psychiatrist and a social worker.
+I was placed into an Early Psychosis Intervention Program, where I was seen by a psychiatrist and a social worker.
 This was when I was given the proper diagnosis of paranoid schizophrenia.